manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 We need another building block, another protocol which allows to link two applications together over an IP-based Internet connection, making reliable data exchange between two applications possible: TCP, the *Transmission Control Protocol*.

 Again: the IP protocol allows two *computers* to establish a connection, and TCP allows two *applications*, one on each computer, to then exchange data.
 The metaphor here would be that a computer is a street, and an application on a computer is one house on the street.
+Both protocols together form the TCP/IP standard, the fundamental standard that makes the Internet work.

 Using this metaphor, we could say that IP addresses are street names.
 Just like houses on a street have house numbers, TCP uses a so-called *port number* to identify a single TCP endpoint on a given server system.
 These run from 0 to 65535.